tracespace/gerber-to-svg/README.md

 ### visual testing

 The visual test suite made up of sample Gerber files and expected (looks-like) results.
 Expected SVGs are output from [gerbv](http://gerbv.geda-project.org/) or hand-coded if the gerbv render is incorrect.
-Sample gerbers live in [test-visual/gerber](./test-visual/gerber) and expected results live in [test-visual/expected](./test-visual/expected).
+Sample files live in [test-visual/gerber](./test-visual/gerber) and expected results live in [test-visual/expected](./test-visual/expected).

 To run the visual tests, run `$ npm run visual` and point your browser to [localhost:4242](http://localhost.com:4242).
 Refreshing the page will re-render the files.